 Each semester, look for these EXPL courses to potentially be offered:

-- EXPL 393: Seminar in Integrative Leadership
+EXPL 291: Seminar in Community-based Service and Leadership

 Susan Haarman, M.Div, M.Ed

-Associate Director - Service-Learning
+Associate Director - Service Learning

 EXPL 390 is a 3-credit seminar course that focuses on organizational leadership through an internship or advanced student employment experience.
 Students work a minimum of 100 hours over the semester at their organization, while reflecting on their work experience in the context of organizational leadership, civic engagement, community development, and leadership in the community.
 Students will construct a learning portfolio to document and present their learning, growth, and connection between course content and internship experience.
 This is an interdisciplinary course for undergraduate students from various academic departments.

 This seminar course offers undergraduate students the experiential opportunity to engage in research while building their foundation of research methods.
 Students may be part of the Loyola Undergraduate Research Opportunities Program (LUROP) through a funded fellowship, or students may be working independently with a faculty mentor (volunteering in a lab, working on a research team).
 All students must have a research project with a faculty mentor identified prior to enrolling in this course.
-As an experiential learning course, students will need to be engaging in research with a faculty mentor concurrently to taking this course.
-Students must work a minimum of 5 - 10 hours each week over the semester on their research projects (10 ¿ 15 hours per week over the summer session).
+As an Engaged Learning course, students will need to be engaging in research with a faculty mentor concurrently to taking this course.
+Students must work a minimum of 5 - 10 hours each week over the semester on their research projects (10 - 15 hours per week over the summer session).
 Students will reflect on research experience in the context of understanding research paradigms, application of research methodologies, understanding the implications of ethical research, and preparing to present research professionally.
 This course will provide students engaged in research with the opportunity to develop a formal written research paper and poster, as if the students are preparing to present their research in a professional setting, such as the LUROP Symposium.
 To enroll, contact Kevin Kaufmann.

 Kevin Kaufmann, PhD